 A student who intends to withdraw voluntarily from the College during the term must do so by the last day of classes.
-Traditional students must initiate the process in the Office of Student Academic Services where they will be informed of the procedures to follow; non-traditional and graduate students begin the process in the Office of Graduate and Continuing Studies.
+Traditional students must initiate the process in the Office of Student Academic Services where they will be informed of the procedures to follow; non-traditional students must begin in the Office of Continuing Studies and graduate students in the Office of Graduate Studies.
 The procedures include an exit interview and the completion and return of a withdrawal request form with the necessary clearance signatures.
 The student's final grades are recorded on the academic transcript as either W, WP, WF, or other, based on the determination of the instructor and the Provost.
-No notation of courses attempted is made on the permanent record of a student who withdraws from the College during the add/ drop period published in the official calendar in the Bulletin of Information.
+No notation of courses attempted is made on the permanent record of a student who withdraws from the College during the add/drop period published in the official calendar in the Bulletin of Information.